 About the Residencies

 The Kerouac Project provides four residencies a year to writers of any stripe or age, living anywhere in the world.
 We encourage BIPOC and LGTBQ writers to apply.
 In the past we have accepted writers with no formal writing education alongside those with MFA’s and impressive résumés.
 You will be judged on the quality of the writing sample you submit.
 Each residency consists of approximately a three month stay in the cottage where Jack Kerouac wrote his novel Dharma Bums.
 Utilities and a food stipend of $1,000 are included.
-As writer-in-residence, all you are required to do is live in the Kerouac House during your residency, work on your writing project, and participate in two events—a welcome potluck dinner for you, two creative workshops to host, and a Final Reading of your work at the Kerouac House at the end of your residency; and give a public reading at Valencia College.
+As writer-in-residence, all you are required to do is live in the Kerouac House during your residency, work on your writing project, and participate in two events—a Welcome Potluck dinner for you, two creative workshops to host, and a Final Reading of your work at the Kerouac House at the end of your residency; and give a public reading at Valencia College.
 Should you desire them, the Kerouac Project can also offer opportunities for you to participate in other readings, lead workshops, and interact in other ways with the vibrant Central Florida literary community.